raendev/guide/src/intro/getting-set-up.md

    raen build --release
    ```

+   This wraps `cargo build --release`, adding some extra goodies.

-   This may take a minute.
+   It may take a minute.
 Rust fetches dependencies and compiles your project in one step.
-It will go faster on subsequent runs.
+Subsequent runs will go faster.

    If you skip this, the editor setup from Step 5 won't work.
+The help docs shown by your editor are fetched along with the dependencies themselves.

 8. Open an example.